 - School staff are not to attend.

-- The organisers will need to comply with the Year 12 formal COVID-19 Safety Plan and comply with the requirements within the plan specified for the event.
+- The organisers will need to comply with the School formal COVID-19 Safety Plan and comply with the requirements within the plan specified for the event.

 - The organisers must ensure that the venue has a COVID-19 Safety Plan and that they follow their plan which may include limits to the number of attendees and catering requirements.

 - Schools will not promote or sanction social activities organised by others prior to 12 November and where the COVID-19 Safety Plan has not been followed.

 School organised formals

-- Limit attendance to Year 12 students and supervising staff only.
+- Attendance is limited to the student cohort and supervising staff only.

 - If the venue has the capacity, the school can decide to allow the attendance of external visitors such as partners, DJs, and photographers.
 The school will need to consider and follow the current safety guidelines which includes: